Disney Springs Transportation Guide (Buses, Ride Share, Boats, and Parking Info)

 Disney Springs Transportation Tips

-• Guests staying at Saratoga Springs have the luxury of being able to walk, bus, or boat to Disney Springs.
+- Guests staying at Saratoga Springs have the luxury of walking, taking a bus, or boating to Disney Springs.

-• Guests staying at Saratoga Springs, Port Orleans Riverside, French Quarter, Old Key West, and the Treehouse Villas can take a boat or bus to Disney Springs.
+- Guests staying at Port Orleans Riverside, French Quarter, Old Key West, and the Treehouse Villas can take a boat or bus to Disney Springs.

-Here are a few ways you can use transportation to get to Disney Springs after leaving a theme park:
+Here are a few ways you can use transportation to get to Disney Springs after leaving a theme park.
+Again, in these instances, you’ll need to be a hotel guest in order to return to your hotel when you leave Disney Springs.

 From Magic Kingdom to Disney Springs:

-• Take the bus from the Magic Kingdom to Saratoga Springs Resort, get off at the “Congress Park” bus stop, and take the walkway to Disney Springs.
+- Take the bus from the Magic Kingdom to Saratoga Springs Resort, exit at the “Congress Park” bus stop, and take the walkway to Disney Springs.

 From Disney’s Animal Kingdom to Disney Springs:

-• Take a bus to Animal Kingdom Lodge (the closest resort to Animal Kingdom).
-Then take a bus to Disney Springs.
+- Take a bus to Animal Kingdom Lodge (the closest resort to Animal Kingdom).
+Then, board a bus to Disney Springs.

-• Take the Saratoga Springs Resort bus from Animal Kingdom, get off at the “Congress Park” bus stop, and take the walkway to Disney Springs.
+- Take the Saratoga Springs Resort bus from Animal Kingdom, exit at the “Congress Park” bus stop, and take the walkway to Disney Springs.

 From Disney’s Hollywood Studios to Disney Springs:

-• Take the Saratoga Springs Resort bus from Hollywood Studios, get off at the “Congress Park” bus stop, and take the walkway to Disney Springs.
+- Take the Saratoga Springs Resort bus from Hollywood Studios, exit at the “Congress Park” bus stop, and take the walkway to Disney Springs.

 From Epcot to Disney Springs:

-• Walk or boat to Disney’s Boardwalk, Beach Club, or Yacht Club.
-Then take a bus to Disney Springs.
+- Walk or boat to Disney’s Boardwalk, Beach Club, or Yacht Club.
+Then, take a bus from the resort to Disney Springs.
 This can be done by exiting at Epcot’s International Gateway.
-The International Gateway exit is between the United Kingdom and France Pavilion.
+The International Gateway exit is between the United Kingdom and France Pavilions.

-• Catch any bus from Epcot to a resort, stay at that bus stop, and take a bus to Disney Springs.
-(Some resorts will be further travel distance using this tip.)
+- Catch any bus from Epcot to a resort, stay at that bus stop, and take a bus to Disney Springs.
+(Some resorts will be further travel distances using this tip.)

-When leaving a theme park, we almost always prefer to take a bus to Saratoga Springs and then walk to Disney Springs.
-Taking this route eliminates the possibility of waiting on two different buses.
+When leaving a theme park, we almost always take a bus to Saratoga Springs and then walk to Disney Springs.
+Taking this route eliminates the possibility of waiting for an additional transfer bus.

-Below is a picture of the bus stop at Saratoga Springs, where you’ll disembark if you elect to take this route.
+Below is a picture of the Congress Park bus stop at Disney’s Saratoga Springs.
+This is where you’ll disembark if you elect to take this route.
 Saratoga Springs is a massive resort with several bus stops.
 When they finally call Congress Park over the speaker system, you might worry about finding your way to Disney Springs.

 Fear not.
-The walkway sits directly across from the bus stop.
-A sign with an arrow indicates it leads to Disney Springs.
+The walkway is directly across from the bus stop.
+An arrow-shaped sign indicates that it leads to Disney Springs.

 Within a few moments, you’ll see this view of Disney Springs.